 For those unfamiliar with the movie’s background, let’s recap: It all started with Paco Plaza and Jaume Balaguero’s Spanish-language hit [Rec], which debuted in 2007 and earned plenty of well-deserved praise on the festival circuit.
 In 2008, Sony produced the entertaining remake, Quarantine, which featured strong production values, slick direction, and some impressive actors (particularly Dexter’s Jennifer Carpenter); but aside from the “motivation” behind the scenario (changed from a disease form of demonic possession to super-rabies), it was a virtual carbon copy.
 In 2009, Paco Plaza and Jaume Balaguero returned with [Rec] 2, an off-the-wall continuation of their original, featuring more action and an outrageous religious twist.
 Now, instead of simply remaking [Rec] 2 (whose religious themes born in its predecessor were not carried over into Quarantine), Sony has tried their own thing and ended up with a product they would have dumped altogether if not for a contractual responsibility.

-Nevermind the absurdity behind Pogue’s decision to make his protagonist a stereotypical flight attendant (if you’re asking why that’s absurd, you’re probably a flight attendant).
+Never mind the absurdity behind Pogue’s decision to make his protagonist a stereotypical flight attendant (if you’re asking why that’s absurd, you’re probably a flight attendant).
 And just overlook the silly homonym subtitle Terminal, meaning both “fatal” and the setting (aren’t you clever, Mr. Pogue).
 Zombie genre fans who detach their brain for 86 minutes might find an entertaining movie here, certainly better than the last George A. Romero flick, Survival of the Dead.
-Still, Pogue should feel lucky his picture earned even those few moviehouse engagements, because his production has a definite direct-to-video quality about it.
+Still, Pogue should feel lucky his picture earned even those few moviehouse engagements because his production has a definite direct-to-video quality about it.
 Without question, it’s the worst from this bastardized franchise of remakes and sequels, but still worth a casual viewing for horror fans looking for a mindless diversion.
-And for a late night home viewing, that’s just fine.
-Just don’t spend big screen prices and expect to feel good about it afterwards.
+And for a late-night home viewing, that’s just fine.
+Just don’t spend big screen prices and expect to feel good about it afterward.